When you find yourself in Poland make sure you make some time to visit these five beautiful cities!

 Poland has been favorite place for our volunteers to visit for ages, for a few good reasons.
 It's easy to get to from several of the cities our ILP volunteers are living in, plus there is lots to see in each of these cities:

 5 Cities You Can't Miss In Poland

-Krakow is not only where ILP volunteers live in Poland (talk about lucky!), but a city you can't miss while visiting!
+Krakow is a city you can't miss while visiting!
 With delicious street food, a historic town center, beautiful cathedrals, interesting museums, and more you can spend a few days here and not run out of things to do.
 You also should take time to visit Auschwitz which is quite close to Krakow and a once in a lifetime opportunity that will really open your eyes to history.

 Make sure you see the dragon, stop by the salt mines, and explore the unique shops while visiting, not to mention our favorite places to grab the best ice cream of your life!

 Convinced you need a trip here?
 We thought so — check out our guide to Krakow to help you plan your stay.

 Warsaw is a vibrant city with a great atmosphere.
 Walking around and exploring will lead you to hidden treasures and great things to do.
 One of the greatest parts of the city are the museums you can visit.
 There are about a dozen museums where you can learn more about the history of Poland and gain a better sense of what the country has gone through.

 If you happen to be in Warasaw in the summer you can find free concerts in Lazienki Park every Sunday and breakfast markets every Saturday and Sunday (from 9am-4pm in Wola, Mokotów, Żoliborz, and Powiśle quarters).
 City square also has something going on all the time and you can find the most delicious street food there!